CORONAVIRUS & YOUR STAY: Read about our response by clicking here.

 Holywell is a small coastal village on the north coast of Cornwall, 3 miles from Newquay, where the bay very much takes precedent.
 The iconic Gul Rock sits out to the left of the bay, creating a distinctive landscape – and the rolling dunes mean you’re usually able to find a sheltered spot of sand all year round.
 The long stretch of sand and azure waters make for a stunning location – so stunning that you may recognise it as a filming spot from the BBC’s Poldark!

-The beach is dog-friendly all year round, making it the perfect place to tire your four-legged friend out before returning to your retreat.
+The beach is dog-friendly all year round, making it the perfect place to tire your four-legged friend out before returning to your retreat at one of our Holywell Bay cottages.
 During the warmer months, lifeguards keep a close watch over this family-friendly beach, so kids (big and small) can play in the waters safely.
 Wander off the beach and into the village to find a local shop, and the 13th Century thatched pub serving excellent pub classics and local ales, or hop in the car or a taxi and reach Newquay in under 15 minutes.

 If you want to be somewhere a bit more rural and peaceful without missing out on the action of Newquay, Holywell Bay is ideal for you.
-You can be in Newquay in 15 minutes if you hop in the car, or if you want to make a day of it then walk the coastal footpath and take in the dramatic scenery, the beautiful beaches and see Newquay from a new perspective – it is a long walk though, so you may want to jump on a bus or in a taxi back!
+From our Holywell Bay cottages you can be in Newquay in 15 minutes if you hop in the car, or if you want to make a day of it then walk the coastal footpath and take in the dramatic scenery, the beautiful beaches and see Newquay from a new perspective – it is a long walk though, so you may want to jump on a bus or in a taxi back!

 Newquay has loads to offer, with a huge choice of eateries (Jamie Oliver’s 15, The Fish House and Kahuna.), beaches (Fistral, Watergate Bay and Lusty Glaze.) and shops, as well as a zoo and aquarium to keep little ones happy on the odd rainy day!
 A perfect location to explore the surfing town, Holywell equally is home to everything you could need from your Cornish holiday, with little need to get in the car if you’d rather not.
 Order a supermarket delivery, barbecue on the beach and stroll the coastal footpath for a back to basics relaxing retreat.